yllus/external-header-footer/README.md

    and bottom of that page - check out the (very straightforward) source code of test-page.php to understand how to use this plug-in on your external websites.

-3. On the WordPress side of things, your work is done.
-To finish up, set up your external website to retrieve the header and footer at the URLs listed above, sandwiching the actual content of the site in between.
+4. On the WordPress side of things, your work is done.
+To finish up, set up your external website(s) to retrieve the header and footer at the URLs listed above, sandwiching the actual content of the site in between.

+### Consuming an External Header and Footer to display on your WordPress Site ###

+1. If not already done, enable **External Header Footer** within the **Plugins** > **Installed Plugins** interface.

+2. Head over next to the settings page for the plug-in at **Settings** > **External Header Footer**.

+3. Enter a valid URL into the **External Header URL** and **External Footer URL** fields (or leave one or the other blank if you only need one of the two).

+4. Verify that the **Cache Header/Footer For** setting contains an appopriate value that is denominated in minutes.

+5. Click the **Save Changes** button.

+6. The settings page should return with a message indicating your changes have been saved.
+Next, click on the URL for the **External Demo Page URL** to see a demonstration of what a page wrapped with the specified external header and footer would appear like.

+7. To display the external header on a page, simply call the following function:

+      ehf_output_external_header();

+   Similarly, call the following function to output the external footer to a page:

+      ehf_output_external_footer();

+   Note: Through use of the best caching system available on your WordPress site, the HTML markup for the header and footer will be saved to your local
+   WordPress website, and only re-retreived when the cache expiry value is reached.
+Of course, any CSS, JavaScript or image assets on the external site will be retrieved from that site by your site visitors.

 ## Advanced Usage ##